Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Update-AzRecoveryServicesAsrProtectionDirection.md

 ```

 ### -DataStore
-The VMware datastore to be used for the vmdisk's.
+The VMware data-store to be used for the vmdisk's.

 ```yaml
 Type: ASRDataStore